AndrewMathas/WebQuiz/README.rst

     LaTeX source for the on-line Webquiz_ manual

 credits.tex
-    LaTeX source for the credits
+    LaTeX source for the credits file

 makedoc
     bash shell script that automatically generates the many different components of the manual.
-There are various options; use makedoc -h to see a summary
+There are various options; use `makedoc -h` to see a summary

 examples
     directory of WebQuiz_ code snippets that are included in the manual

 examples/makeimages
     python script for generating the images used in the manual.
-Requires webkit2png and mogrify.
-As with makedoc, makeimages -h summaries the command-line options
+Requires webkit2png_ and mogrify_.
+As with `makedoc`, `makeimages -h` prints a summary of the command-line options

 examples/makeimages/\*.tex
-    LaTeX source files for manual
+    LaTeX source files for manual.
+Use `makeimages -f` to automatically generate the corresponding `png` files that are required for the manual

 Tests
 -----
-Simple syntax checking tests for WebQuiz_.
+Very simple syntax tests for WebQuiz_.
 The main tests are really the files in the doc/examples directory.
 The files here are:

 \*.tex
     latex source files that generate errors when run through WebQuiz_